- Explain the significance, features, and consequences of gastrulation and organogenesis in early animal development

 At the end of cleavage, the typical blastula is a ball of cells with a hollow cavity in the middle (the blastocoel).
 The next stage in embryonic development is gastrulation, in which the cells in the blastula rearrange themselves to form three layers of cells and form the body plan.
 The embryo during this stage is called a gastrula.
 Gastrulation results in three important outcomes:

 - The formation of the embryonic tissues, called germ layers.
-The germ layers include the endoderm, ectoderm, and mesoderm.
-Each germ layer will later differentiate into different tissues and organ systems.
+In organisms with three germ layers (triploblasts), the layers include the endoderm, ectoderm, and mesoderm (organisms with two germ layers – diploblasts – lack a mesoderm).
+Each germ layer will later differentiate into specialized tissues and organ systems.

 - The formation of the embryonic gut, the archenteron.

 - The appearance of the major body axes.
-Recall that in some species, the information specifying the body axes was already present during cleavage as a result of cytoplasmic determinants and/or yolk polarity, but the axes actually become visible as a result of gastrulation.
+Recall that in some species, the information specifying the body axes was already present during cleavage as a result of cytoplasmic determinants and/or yolk polarity, but the axes do not become visible until after gastrulation.

-Diploplasts (animals with only two germ layers) do not have mesodermal cells.
-These animals, which include jellyfish and comb jellies, have radial rather than bilateral symmetry and have far fewer tissue types than triploplasts due the lack of a mesoderm.
+Diploblasts (animals with only two germ layers) do not have mesodermal cells.
+These animals, which include jellyfish and comb jellies, have radial rather than bilateral symmetry and have far fewer tissue types than triploblasts due the lack of a mesoderm.

 This video provides an engaging overview of animal development, with a focus on gastrulation (and the fact that we’re all, like, tubes).
 Focus on the first 7:40 minutes: